How to Reinstate LLC in Texas: Guide for Texas Business Owners

 Cost and Time to Get a Tax Clearance Letter

 The timeline to receive a tax clearance letter can vary.
 If you request the letter through the mail, you should expect to wait three to four weeks for processing.
 The Texas Comptroller generally processes online requests right away.
-There is no cost for a tax clearance letter in Texas, but of course, you do need to pay the tax and penalties to receive this letter.
+There is no cost for a tax clearance letter in Texas,

 Secretary of State Texas Reinstatement for LLC